neelsmith/cite-architecture.org/index.md

-## Current work
+## Code

+### Code libraries

+Source code is hosted on github.
+Binary releases on bintray are also published to jcenter.
+Binary releases are cross compiled for the JVM (and should be usable from other JVM languages like Java, Kotlin, Groovy or Clojure) and for Scala JS, and include pre-packaged api docs.

+See automatically generated listings:

+-  [sorted by function](libs/citelibs) (most fundamental functions listed first)
+-  [sorted by most recent release date](libs/itebydate) (most recent listed first)

+### Network services

+- `CITE Services` (an Akka microservice).
+URN-aware microservices for retrieving and querying citable content.
+Clone the [project github repository](https://github.com/cite-architecture/scs-akka.git), build a `.jar`, and run it with `java -jar scs.jar`.

 ### End-user applications

 - `CITE App`.
 A single-page app requiring only a web browser to explore texts (in local files or URLs) available in CITE Exchange format.
 Download precompiled `.html` binaries from the [project github repository](https://github.com/cite-architecture/CITE-App/tree/master/downloads); full source code: [github](https://github.com/cite-architecture/CITE-App).

-### Code libraries

-Binary releases on jcenter are cross compiled for JVM and Scala JS, and include pre-packaged api docs.

-Released:

-- `xcite`:  a cross-platform library for citing scholarly resources with CTS URNs or CITE2 URNs.
-Binaries: [jcenter](https://bintray.com/neelsmith/maven/xcite); source code: [github](https://github.com/cite-architecture/xcite).
-- `ohco2`: a cross-platform library for working with citable texts.
-Binaries: [jcenter](https://bintray.com/neelsmith/maven/ohco2); source code: [github](https://github.com/cite-architecture/ohco2).
-- `orca`: a cross-platform library for working with citable readings of citable texts.
-Binaries: [jcenter](https://bintray.com/neelsmith/maven/orca); source code: [github](https://github.com/cite-architecture/orca).
-- `scm`: a cross-platform library for managing a library of CITE resources.
-Binaries: [jcenter](https://bintray.com/neelsmith/maven/scm) ; source code: [github](https://github.com/cite-architecture/scm).
-- `cex`: a cross-platform library for parsing data in CITE Exchange format.
-Binaries: [jcenter](https://bintray.com/neelsmith/maven/cex); source code;  [github](https://github.com/cite-architecture/cex).

-In development:

-- `scs`: microservices for the CITE architecture, implemented with [finch/finagle](https://github.com/finagle/finch).
-Source code: [github](https://github.com/cite-architecture/scs)
-- `citeobj`: a cross-platform library for working collections of citable data.
-Source code: [github](https://github.com/cite-architecture/citeobj).

-## Work before 2017

-### Code

-- See [an overview of github repositories](repos) with work related to the CITE architecture.
-(Much of this is superseded by the work listed above under "Current work.")